-I am honored to be trusted to provide a platform for the unique stories of equestrian minorities in Kentucky and Tennessee as part of the Equestrians of Color Photography Project.
+I am honored to be trusted to provide a platform for the unique stories of equestrian minorities in west Texas and southeastern New Mexico as part of the Equestrians of Color Photography Project.

 If you are an equestrian of color and would like to collaborate with me to share your story, please fill out my application here.
 My session fee is waived for applicants and 10 high-resolution images are provided for your time and story.